jrohsc/MSDT/README.md

 # ONION vs. MLM_Scoring Text Defense

-* The code is highly based on the implementation of [ONION](https://github.com/thunlp/ONION) and [Masked Language Model Scoring](https://github.com/awslabs/mlm-scoring).
+* The code is highly based on the implementation of [HiddenKiller](https://github.com/thunlp/HiddenKiller), [ONION](https://github.com/thunlp/ONION) and [Masked Language Model Scoring](https://github.com/awslabs/mlm-scoring).
 * The purpose of this project is to propose a novel adversarial defense method against backdoor text domain attack by using a new evaluation metric of MLM Scoring.
 * The code will be continously updated.

+## LICENSES
-#### Includes other software related under the MIT and Apache 2.0 license:
+- Includes other software related under the MIT and Apache 2.0 license
 - ONION, Copyright 2021 THUNLP.
 For licensing see LICENSE-ONION
 - mlm-scoring, Copyright Amazon.com, Inc. For licensing see LICENSE-mlm-scoring